gforerob/hydro-event-detector/README.md

 filtered_df = hed.dataframe
 filtered_df

-# PLOT YOUR PROCESSED DATA FOR REVIEW
+# Interactive plot

 hed.plot_events("2019", "2021") # Run this and change the interested dates

-# SECOND WAY TO PLOT YOUR PROCESSED DATA FOR REVIEW in the case you have plotly conflicts (Not necessary if the previous plot work)
+# If do you have plotly conflicts use html (Not necessary, use just if the previous plot does not work)

 from types import MethodType